 Using a firmness system of 1-10, we have ranked both brands using our comfort scale that sees 1 as feather soft and 10 as rock firm.
 This should help determine which mattress will best suit individual position preferences.

-DreamCloud comes in at a 6 on this scale, which should feel like a true medium or perhaps a slight medium-firm depending on how you experience this bed.
+DreamCloud comes in at a 5.5 on this scale, which should feel like a true medium or perhaps a slight medium-firm depending on your size.
 This should be ideal for most sleep types.
-This mattress features a plush cashmere cover that should add a soft feel, along with zoned comfort that should provide either pressure relief or support depending on the sleeper’s weight and position.
+This mattress features a plush cover that should add a soft feel, along with pocket coils that should provide either pressure relief or support depending on the sleeper’s weight and position.

 The Aurora features a soft and cool cover with phase-changing technology quilted into it and is available in multiple comfort levels.
 The medium option has earned a true medium level of 5, the soft version ranks at a 3, and the firm level at a 7.
 Side sleepers may prefer soft, as this allows for more pressure relief for the shoulders and hips, while stomach sleepers may prefer the firm support.